DariaCode/todotimer/README.md

 - [GraphQL](https://graphql.org/) - An open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.
 - [MongoDB](https://www.mongodb.com/) - A cross-platform document-oriented database program.

-## Author
+### Author

 Built by Daria Vodzinskaia - [DariaCode](https://dariacode.dev)

-## License
+### License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/dariacode/) file for details
+This project is licensed under the GPL v3 License - see the [LICENSE.md](https://github.com/DariaCode/todotimer/blob/master/LICENSE) file for details